ccnmtl/compiled/content/articles/searching-1.md

 </div>

-But then, in the midst of frustration, I expanded my query to include other attributes, such as the object’s dimensions (“smaller”), what it’s being used for, or title, (“Math”), and tags (“cat sticker”):
+But then, in the midst of frustration, I expanded my query to include other attributes, such as the object’s size (“smaller”), what it’s being used for, or title, (“Math”), and tags (“cat sticker”):

 <div class="row">